Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 The presence of other medical problems may affect the use of this diagnostic test.
 Make sure you tell your doctor if you have any other medical problems, especially:

-A doctor or other trained health professional will give you this medicine.
-Depending on your medical problem, this medicine is given as a shot under your skin, into your skin, around the tumor, or below the areola of the breast.
+A doctor or other trained health professional will give you this medicine in a medical facility.
+Depending on your medical problem, this medicine is given as a shot under your skin, into your skin, around the tumor, or below the areola (area around the nipple) of the breast at least 15 minutes before a surgical or test procedure.

 It is very important that your doctor check you closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-This medicine may cause serious allergic reactions.
+This medicine may cause serious allergic reactions, which can be life-threatening and require immediate attention.
 Check with your doctor right away if you have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you get the injection.

 You will be exposed to radiation when you are given this medicine.
 This could increase the risk of cancer, especially for children.
 Talk with your doctor if you have concerns about this.